kajalNair/kajalNair.github.io/_blog/State-of-Different-IaC-Tools.md

 ![Terraform-misconfig-1]({{ '/static/assets/T-Misconfig-Stats-1.png' | prepend: site.baseurl | replace: '//', '/' }}) ![Terraform-misconfig-2]({{ '/static/assets/T-Misconfig-Stats-2.png' | prepend: site.baseurl | replace: '//', '/' }})

 ## How did we setup our experiment?
-In the beginning, we decided to look for different IaC tools like tfscan, terrascan, checkov, tflint, etc., available for terraform code scanning and find out the best project.
+In the beginning, we decided to look for different IaC tools like tfscan, terrascan, checkov, tflint, etc., available for Terraform code scanning and find out the best project.
 For this, we had to gather information on these tools like
 * which cloud providers are supported?
 * how many rule sets are in place?
 * True/False positive analysis